Most federal judges become nationally legible only when a famous defendant forces the public to notice them.

 The same pattern appeared in the FTX collapse.
 Associated Press coverage of Sam Bankman-Fried's March 2024 sentencing describes Kaplan delivering a blistering account of the fraud before imposing a 25-year prison term.
 The AP report quotes him as treating Bankman-Fried's future risk seriously and as unimpressed by evasive testimony.
 Once again, the public lesson was not flamboyance.
 It was refusal.

-The real subject is courtroom control
+The main subject is courtroom control

 That is why Kaplan belongs in the library.